Best Subwoofer Buying Guide: Welcome to What Hi-Fi?'s round-up of the best subwoofers you can buy in 2019.

 Read the full review: Velodyne SPL-1000 Ultra

 It's large and fairly minimal but we're impressed by what it can do.
-Similar sonic characteristics ensure the Sub integrates well with the Play:3s, and the extra weight, power and scale is obvious.
+Similar sonic characteristics ensure the Sub integrates well with the company's other wireless speakers, and the extra weight, power and scale is obvious.
 With music, bass lines are controlled nicely, albeit a little on the fat side.
 Flick the Sub on and off, and the differences in dynamics are apparent.

 Read the full review: Sonos Sub